casscors/gcp-multi-tenant-saas/README.md

 - Project creation inside the module
   - Simplifies onboarding; requires elevated roles for CI SA and careful control over module use.
 If you prefer, separate project creation into its own “project-factory” module and keep customer-stamp scoped to in-project resources only.
 - Image promotion by digest
   - Strongly recommended for reproducibility; tag is for UX.
-Impact: you’ll store and pass digests (e.g., via release notes or artifact file) in production pipelines.
+Impact: you'll store and pass digests (e.g., via release notes or artifact file) in production pipelines.

-Minimal short code snippets (illustrative, not full)
+## Minimal short code snippets (illustrative, not full)
 - Module usage (staging)
   - module "staging" {
       source = "../../modules/customer-stamp"